andrewdkim47/spotify-hub/README.md

 ## Setup/Documentations to Look At

+#### Spotify App Creation
+Followed these directions [here](https://developer.spotify.com/documentation/web-api/quick-start/) I went to my dashboard and created Hubbify! app.
+Then looked at [this](https://medium.com/@jonnykalambay/now-playing-using-spotifys-awesome-api-with-react-7db8173a7b13) tutorial for understanding connecting to react.
+A really important part of the tutorial is about authorization scopes which can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/).

 #### Version Control
 Give me your github email and Ill add you as a collaborator.
 Then youll get an email confirmation and click accept. then you can just copy the https clone link and git clone that in a safe local folder.
 Now you can use terminal to modify and push changes from local to this repository.